 Genesee has a couple bars, a couple banks, a diner and a supermarket, but doesn’t show any gas.
 I don’t remember real well whether it was just unlisted, as the town was crowded with people visiting a farm implement sale on the fairgrounds when I rolled through.

-Juliaetta has fewer services available in town, and the nearest reliable gas is 15+ miles away in Lewiston or Moscow.
+Juliaetta has fewer services available in town, and the nearest reliable gas is 15+ miles away in Troy, Deary, or Ahsaka.